Student mobility within Erasmus+ key action 1

 Important: Students may undertake up to 12 months’ mobility in total per academic cycle (i.e. 12 months during their bachelor degree, 12 months during their master’s degree etc).
 Each 12 month period can consist of any combination of eligible study and/or traineeship mobilities.
 Imperial MSci/MEng undergraduates need to remember that the last year of their degree is at masters level, so the previous years are at bachelor level.

 Please note that the College has opted not to manage traineeships for new graduates.
-This is an optional element of the traineeship scheme where a work/industrial internship organised while an individual is still a student may be supported within 12 months of the student graduating.
+This is an optional element of the Erasmus traineeship scheme where a work/industrial internship organised while an individual is still a student of Imperial College may be supported within 12 months of the student completing their degree programme at Imperial College.

 All mobile students, whether UG or PG, who are planning a placement should consult the Information for Students.